Stefano-Faccio/SimulationPerformanceEvaluationFinalProject/README.md

 # SimulationPerformanceEvaluation
-Simulation and performance evaluation final project repository
+Simulation and performance evaluation final project repository.
+Check the wiki for a description of the project.

 ## Camilla Pelagalli and Stefano Faccio